 Limitations of Using a Keyboard and Mouse

-While Microsoft seems more receptive about letting Xbox One owners use a keyboard and mouse, compatibility really depends on the developer.
+While Microsoft seems more receptive to letting Xbox One owners use a keyboard and mouse, compatibility really depends on the developer.
 Text input can be achieved via the keyboard in most games and apps; however, the same cannot be said about the mouse.

 On apps that do have mouse support, users can configure their mouse by navigating to “Settings -> Kinect and devices.”
 Here, users can change the mouse pointer speed and swap the primary and secondary buttons.